BrandonKi/rsa-c/README.md

 This means that the output is in a predictable format and can be reversed given enough time and resources.
 This is meant to be a lightweight and fast way to encrypt data.
 It should not be used where security is extremely important.

-rsa.h can be used as a header only library. rsa.c is just an sample.
+rsa.h can be used as a header only library. rsa.c is just a sample.

     rsa.c usage: rsa [e public key] | [d private key] | [g] | [s sizeof_stdin_buffer]